-The detection threshold measured in units of the mean background noise int icrowd float rcore int nbsize
+The detection threshold measured in units of the mean background noise int icrowd

-If set, then the function will attempt to de-blend merged objects int cattype
+If set, then the function will attempt to de-blend merged objects float rcore int cattype

-The core radius in pixels for the default profile fit.
+The core radius in pixels for default photometric aperture.

 The size in pixels of the grid squares used for background estimation.